Haldahini/GPTBotTwitch/readme.md

 You need to have access to the GPT OpenAI API.
 Obtain an API key from OpenAI
 - `BOT_PREPROMPTS` :
 Enter the pre-prompt text for your robot.
 Its personality or whatever you want, what you expect from it.
+- `BOT_RESUME_PREPROMPTS` :
+Enter the pre-prompt for resuming the last conversations.
+That give more context for the bot.

 ---
 ## Usage